mariszo/corefxlab/src/System.Devices.Gpio/Planning.md

 }
 ```

+### Stretch - Multi-Pin Connections
+This section holds connection types where more than one pin is used to transmit data.
+There are a quite a few of these, but the most commonly supported are SPI, I2C, and UART/SerialPort.
+It would be great if we could support at least one of these off-the-bat, but they aren't required to have a functional GPIO implementation.

+Stub API:
 ```
 namespace System.Devices.Gpio
 {
-    /// <summary>
-    /// Stretch - Advanced Multi-Pin Connections
-    ///
-    /// This section holds connection types where more than one pin is used to transmit data.
-There
-    /// are a ton of these, but the most commonly supported are SPI and I2C, followed by UART/SerialPort
-    /// </summary>
-    #region Stretch - Advanced Multi-Pin Connections

-    public enum GPIOPinMode
+    // Add new members to the GPIOPinMode enum for the new pin types public enum GPIOPinMode
     {
         Pull_Down,